manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 {pagebreak}

-## Separating Webpack test config
+## Separating Webpack lint config

-Lint and Browsersync do add to our build time and the "code to browser view" workflow.
-So, we can separate the test related webpack config, like so.
+Lint and Browsersync add to our build time and the "code to browser view" workflow.
+So, we can separate the lint and browsersync related webpack config, like so.

-{title="webpack.test.config.js", lang=javascript}
+{title="webpack.lint.config.js", lang=javascript}
 ~~~~~~~
 // Initialization
 const webpack = require('webpack');